FOR IMMEDIATE RELEASE

 SCHENECTADY, NY – AARP New York joined with Hunger Solutions New York, the Schenectady Inner City Ministry, and the Empire Justice Center today to release new recommendations aimed at helping the estimated 70 percent of Capital District older adults who may be eligible but are not receiving nutrition assistance through the Supplemental Nutrition Assistance Program (also known as SNAP and formerly called Food Stamps).

-The recommend policy changes outlined in the association’s second white paper on older adult hunger encourage New York State to simplify and streamline the SNAP application process for those over 60, use data-driven strategies to identify potentially eligible individuals, and increase the benefit amount by implementing a standard medical deduction for seniors with out-of-pocket medical expenses.
+The recommend policy changes outlined in the association’s second AARP NY 2013 Hunger White Paper on older adult hunger encourage New York State to simplify and streamline the SNAP application process for those over 60, use data-driven strategies to identify potentially eligible individuals, and increase the benefit amount by implementing a standard medical deduction for seniors with out-of-pocket medical expenses.

 Despite the large numbers of older adults who face food insecurity, it is estimated that 70 percent in the Capital Region and 50 percent of those in New York State who may be eligible SNAP are not receiving the benefit, which is identified as one of the most effective ways to reduce hunger.